clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 The layout is still a work in progress, so sugestions are very much welcome.

-The three keys in the bottom row, spannig the double-size space bar (yellow and grey on the photo below) are all acting as a space bar and a layer switcher.
+The four keys in the bottom row, spannig the double-size space bar (yellow and grey on the photo below) are all acting as a space bar and a layer switcher.
 You hold the space bar and tap the keys from the mirrored half (on the right-hand keyboard on the photo, Space+L would